szeitlin/szeitlin-blog/content/posts/engineering/dvc_vs_pachyderm.md

 So let's say you're thinking about starting a new project, and you're wondering which tool to use (DVC or Pachyderm).
 Here are some questions that should help you decide:

-*1. Do you use git?*
+*1. Do you already use git?*

 DVC assumes you will be using git.

 Pachyderm doesn't care what you use for version control for your code.

 *2. Do you plan to use, or already have, kubernetes?*

 Kubernetes can be a big devops project if you haven't used it before, or if you don't have the resources to help configure and maintain it.
-If you don't want to be dealing with that, you should probably use DVC.
+If you don't want to be dealing with that, you could use the hosted Pachyderm service, if that works with your scale and security restrictions.
+Otherwise you should probably use DVC.

-If you're at a place that already uses microservices and has some kubernetes experience in-house, or if you just want to do microservices, you might want to use Pachyderm.
+If you're at a place that already uses microservices and has some kubernetes experience in-house, or if you just want to do microservices for managing models, you might want to use Pachyderm.

 *3. Do you want to version your DAGs, or version your pipeline steps separately?*